 What We Do

 First Story’s writers are all published authors, poets and playwrights with performance and teaching experience.
-Our training and support model ensures a consistent high-quality experience for both students and staff.
-As well as facilitating writing workshops and editing an anthology, Writers-in-Residence act as an inspiring presence in the school, from participating in events to working closely with teaching staff.
+Our training and support programme ensures a consistent high-quality experience for both students and teaching staff.
+As well as facilitating writing workshops and editing their First Story group’s anthology, our Writers-in-Residence act as an inspiring presence in the school, from participating in events to working closely with teachers.

-First Story’s Young Writers programme transforms participants into published authors.
-Our intensive writing workshops culminate in the production of a professionally designed and printed anthology.
-First Story has been publishing for over a decade, supported by talented professional editors, designers, typesetters and printers.
+First Story’s Young Writers Programme transforms participants into published authors.
+Weeks of intensive writing workshops culminate in the production of a professionally designed, printed anthology.
+First Story has been publishing books for over a decade, supported by talented professional editors, designers, typesetters and printers.
 Each book has its own ISBN and is included in the collection of the British Library.
 Copies are gifted to all featured young writers and to the school’s library.
-Each school’s publication day is celebrated on social media and we support schools to organise book launch events.
+Each school’s publication day is celebrated and we support schools to organise book launch events.

 Young Writers’ Festival

 Open to all First Story participating schools, our annual festival brings together hundreds of young people from across England, for an inspiring day of writing workshops, plenary sessions and readings.
-Held at the University of Cambridge, the Festival is a unique opportunity for young people to engage with literary world conventions.
-Keynote speakers have included Malorie Blackman, Philip Pullman, Michael Morpurgo, Grace Nichols, Mark Haddon, Patrick Ness, Jackie Kay and Juno Dawson.
-There’s also an affordable bookshop, plus a dedicated CPD session for teachers.
+Held at the University of Cambridge in 2019 and online in 2021, the festival is a unique opportunity for young people to engage with literary world conventions.
+Keynote speakers have included Malorie Blackman, Philip Pullman, Grace Nichols, Mark Haddon, Patrick Ness, Jackie Kay, Juno Dawson and Angie Thomas.
+There’s also an affordable bookshop, enabling young people to buy their favourite YA titles for just £1, plus a dedicated CPD session for teachers.

 Being recognised in a competition – knowing someone read your work and saw merit in it – is incredibly validating.
-Our regional and national competitions, from Six Word Story in the autumn term, to 100 Word Story and Writing Stars in the spring, are invaluable confidence boosters, giving young writers the self-belief and encouragement they need to keep going.
-Prizes for winners and runners-up include stories printed on pencils (Six Word Story) or specially designed postcards (100 Word Story), plus books given both to students and schools’ libraries.
+Our regional and national competitions, from Six Word Story in the autumn term, to 100 Word Story and Writing Stars in the spring, are invaluable confidence boosters, giving young writers the self-belief and encouragement from having their work seen by professionals they need to keep going.
+There are prizes for winners and runners-up , plus books given both to students and schools’ libraries.

 National Writing Day